Why Smarter Lab Ordering is the Secret to Reducing Your NP Workload

 When I was an NP student, I watched my preceptors order a standard set of labs for almost every patient, and I adopted that practice.
 The major problem was that I was left wondering what to do with the mildly abnormal results.
 I ended up working up a bunch of slightly abnormal findings for no reason, which created a ton of unnecessary, unpaid work for me.

-The mindset shift is this: Lab ordering should be the product of diagnostic reasoning, not autopilot repetition.
+The structural change is this: Lab ordering should be the product of diagnostic reasoning, not autopilot repetition.
 Every test should be specifically tied to that patient's unique risk factors, current symptoms and signs, and history.

 Now, every lab I order serves a specific, deliberate purpose.
 For example, an anemia workup is makes sense for my teenager with menorrhagia, but not for my healthy 20-year-old male who came in for a physical exam required for college admissions.
 A lipase is for the patient on a GLP-1 with acute epigastric pain.
 Thyroid testing is only for people expressing symptoms that might indicate thyroid dysfunction.
 This simple change not only saves me time in the inbox but also makes interpreting the results simpler and ensures my next steps are always clear.